Reporting in .NET Core 3.x and .NET 5

 Add an Auxiliary Desktop .NET Project

-The .NET Core 3 project's infrastructure does not currently support design-time report creation.
+The .NET Core 3.x and .NET 5 projects do not support design-time report creation.
 Add an auxiliary .NET Framework project to the solution and use the Report Designer to create new reports or edit existing reports.

 Add the Reporting libraries to the project, for example, add an empty report to the .NET project, and then remove the empty report.

-Add the reports from you .NET Core 3 project to the auxiliary .NET project as links.
+Add the reports from your auxiliary .NET project to the .NET Core 3.x project as links.

-In the auxiliary project, double-click the report link's .cs file.
+In the auxiliary project, double-click the report's .cs file.
 This invokes the Report Designer where you can edit the report.

-The following limitations apply when you design reports in an auxiliary .NET project for a .NET Core 3 project:
+Consider the following requirements when you design reports in an auxiliary .NET project for a .NET 5 (or .NET Core 3.x) project:

-Synchronize connections between projects.
-All new connections are saved to the auxiliary .NET project's configuration file.
-Move this file to the .NET Core 3 project and use a link to it in the auxiliary .NET project.
+When you design a report, newly created data connections are saved to the auxiliary .NET project's configuration file.
+Move the configuration file to the .NET 5 (or .NET Core 3.x) project and add a link to that file in the auxiliary .NET project.